kyma-project/btp-manager/docs/contributor/02-10-operations.md

 6. The reconciler removes finalizers from ServiceBindings and deletes the related Secrets.
 7. The reconciler checks if there are any ServiceBindings left.
 8. Then it removes finalizers from ServiceInstances.
-9. The last step in the hard delete mode is checking for any leftover ServiceInstances.
+9. The last step in the soft delete mode is checking for any leftover ServiceInstances.
 10. If any of steps 5-9 fail because of an error or unsuccessful resource deletion, the process throws a respective error, and the reconciliation starts again.
 11. Regardless of the mode, all SAP BTP Service Operator resources marked with the `app.kubernetes.io/managed-by:btp-manager` label are deleted.
 The deletion of module resources is based on resources GVKs (GroupVersionKinds) found in [manifests](/module-resources).
 If the process succeeds, the finalizer on BtpOperator CR itself is removed, and the resource is deleted.
 If an error occurs during the deprovisioning (11a), the state of BtpOperator CR is set to `Error`.